The yard bully – no, I just don’t need her!

 Lingfield Equine Distance Learning courses have helped hundreds of people become more confident and knowledgeable in their equine management skills.
 This has enabled them to handle their own horse, more confidently and to avoid and ignore the bully.
 They have gained confidence in feeding, behaviour, handling and even their riding becomes more confident, and all of this they accomplish without their supposedly ‘helpful’ friend – the bully.

 Most yards seem to have the bully or know it all.

-Some are loud and like to let everyone know how much they know about everything horse related. now.
-Others are quiet and can be controlling or manipulative.
+Some are loud and like to let everyone know how much they know about everything horse related.
+Others are quiet and can be quite controlling or manipulative.
 Either way, they can make life an absolute misery for people at the yard and especially for the more novice or less confident owner.

 We at Lingfield, hear about bullying time and time again – as coaches we have all seen it for ourselves.
 Bullying comes in various forms but one of the most common situations we hear about is this:

 A fairly novice or less confident owner moves in with their new horse.
 A more experienced owner at the yard takes them under their wing and provides valuable, help and advice.

 They are definitely more experienced than the less confident or novice person – but as a novice, anyone who has owned a horse for even 6 months or a couple of years might seem very experienced.